-In addition to his professional activities, Mr. Marko is very active in his community.
-He has served on the Board of Directors of Easter Seals of Miami-Dade County and e-Equality, an organization working to bridge the digital divide among poor and at-risk youth.
-He is pro bono counsel to the Catalyst Miami and has filled a similar role for various other community groups.
+In addition to his professional activities, Mr. Marko is very active in public service.
+From 2014 to 2019, he has had the honor of advising the U.S. Secretary of Commerce and the U.S. Trade Representative on customs matters and trade facilitation in connection with U.S. international trade policy as a member of the Industry Trade Advisory Committee (ITAC).
+He served on ITAC subcommittees on northern border and southern border issues, and also co-chaired the Cuba Working Group.
+Mr. Marko’s public service has also extended to his community.
+In addition to serving on the Board of Advisors of the Green Space Initiative, he has served on the Board of Directors of Easter Seals of Miami-Dade County and e-Equality, an organization working to bridge the digital divide among poor and at-risk youth.
+He has recently served as pro bono counsel for the Green Space Initiative, sponsored by the Green Family Foundation.
+He has also served as pro bono counsel to Catalyst Miami (formerly, the Human Services Coalition) and has filled a similar role for various other community groups.
 Since 1999, he has been pro bono general counsel to Access Now, a nationally recognized disability rights organization.
 He has been honored with special recognition awards from Easter Seal, the City of Miami, and has been nominated for the Dorothy Shula Award for Volunteerism.
 In 2002, Mr. Marko was awarded a two-year fellowship through the Knight Foundation, focusing on the development of ethical leadership through the Miami Fellows Initiative.
-In addition to his service on ITAC, he has served on various local governmental boards, including the City of Miami Green Commission, the Homeland Security/Neighborhood Improvement Bond Oversight Board, the City of Miami Commission Districts Boundary Board, and has chaired the City of Miami Veteran’s Task Force.
+He has served on various local governmental boards, including the City of Miami Green Commission, the Homeland Security/Neighborhood Improvement Bond Oversight Board, the City of Miami Commission Districts Boundary Board, and has chaired the City of Miami Veteran’s Task Force.

 Born and raised in Miami, he is fully conversant in Spanish.